 During this hearing, an underlying theme developed through the witnesses’ testimony: the importance of internal corporate monitoring as a means of deterring organizational crime.
 One witness opined that “there is a strong argument for prosecuting a corporation because the organization can best monitor its own agents than can the state, at lower cost.”
 Others agreed that internal corporate monitoring could be an effective means to prevent criminal behavior by employees.
 Yet another agreed that internal controls were important because “deterrence in a corporate environment comes more from making the environment at the top one that calls out for law enforcement rather than, as in some corporations recently, creating an atmosphere where low-level employees feel that it would be welcome by its higher-ups to cheat or bribe or get extra percentage points by kiting money, things of that sort.”

 The USSC continued the public discussion about the development of guidelines for sentencing organizations with another public hearing in Pasadena, California, on December 2, 1988.
 The witnesses at this hearing represented a broad spectrum of stakeholders interested in organizational sentencing policy, including federal and state agencies, probation officers, academics, the corporate sector, and special interest groups.
 Compliance programs in the context of probation continued to be a topic of discussion at this hearing.
 For the most part, the witnesses favored involving the organization in the development of a compliance plan.
-At least one expressed doubts, however, about the utility of such involvement: “[o]ne of the central aims of the guidelines is to encourage voluntary compliance and you indicate it is anticipated that the corporation will normally take a leading role in proposing the conditions and internal controls that should be imposed.
+At least one expressed doubts, however, about the utility of such involvement: “[o]ne of the central aims of the guidelines is to encourage voluntary compliance; and you indicate it is anticipated that the corporation will normally take a leading role in proposing the conditions and internal controls that should be imposed.
 In my opinion, this is an overly optimistic view.”

 This hearing marked the first public discussion of compliance programs as a factor that should be considered in mitigation of punishment.
 One witness suggested that in considering sentences “there should be taken into account the extent to which a corporation through its internal governance processes has taken on the responsibility at the highest level to forestall criminal activity.”
-This witness also talked about creating “a value system within the corporation that says it is more important to stop criminal activity than it is to maximize profits.”
+This witness also talked about creating “a value system within the corporation that says…it is more important to stop criminal activity than it is to maximize profits.”
 The commissioners’ comments and follow-up questions in response to this testimony indicated considerable interest in these ideas.
-Another witness agreed that there should be a difference in the sanction for a corporation who instituted a compliance program with internal audits and internal accounting procedures that were state of the art, conducted surprise audits and inspections to ensure that the procedures were followed, and had no reason to believe that they were not, compared to the sanction for a corporation that did none of those things.
+Another witness agreed that there should be a difference in the sanction for a corporation that instituted a compliance program with internal audits and internal accounting procedures that were state of the art, conducted surprise audits and inspections to ensure that the procedures were followed, and had no reason to believe that they were not, compared to the sanction for a corporation that did none of those things.
 This witness also thought that penalties should distinguish between a situation where an employee covered his criminal activity to avoid discipline versus one where the employee acted pursuant to company policy and practice.

 Another witness agreed with the notion that having instituted a compliance program should be recognized in the sentencing process, and he testified that such recognition would provide an incentive for organizations to adopt compliance programs.
 This witness’s written statement went even further, providing a framework for analyzing the key objectives and elements of a compliance program (factors that would render such a program effective and thus, in his view, worthy of mitigation credit).
 He laid out four program objectives: (1) regular, timely, and uniform reporting from the operating line through senior management to the board of directors; (2) prompt identification and resolution of environmental issues; (3) establishment of preventive programs and procedures; and (4) identification of developing issues or trends.